bikram20/gitops-for-droplets/README.md

 2. Review the `.env-sample` file and create a copy named `.env`, replacing the placeholders with your DigitalOcean API access details.
 3. Modify the `terraform.tfvars` file to customize your Droplet configuration.
 4. Review the `main.tf`, `variables.tf`, and `provider.tf` files for your reference.
+5. Review the .env, Caddyfile, and docker-compose.yaml files in ./wordpress-setup directory.
+You will need to update .env with your desired credentials, and Caddyfile must be updated with the domains that are pointing to the droplet.
+Should you decide to run docker compose on your own, you can simply remove the specific remote-exec provisioner in main.tf file.

+Note that the Caddyfile TLS configuration uses staging ACME server from LetsEncrypt for testing purpose.
+When you deploy in production, remove that specific block from Caddyfile (reference: https://caddyserver.com/docs/automatic-https).
-5. When you're ready to deploy, run the following commands in your chosen directory:
+6. When you're ready to deploy, run the following commands in your terraform directory:

    ```bash
    source .env